Statistics at a Glance

 All material in this report is in the public domain and may be reproduced or copied without permission; citation as to source, however, is appreciated.

-SEER Cancer Statistics Factsheets: Colon and Rectum Cancer.
+SEER Cancer Stat Facts: Colorectal Cancer.
 National Cancer Institute.
-Bethesda, MD, http://seer.cancer.gov/statfacts/html/colorect.html
+Bethesda, MD, https://seer.cancer.gov/statfacts/html/colorect.html